Configuring Rake Tasks for Deployed Apps

-For Cloud Foundry to automatically invoke a Rake task while a Ruby or Ruby on Rails app is deployed, you must:
+For CFAR to automatically invoke a Rake task while a Ruby or Ruby on Rails app is deployed, you must do the following:

 - Configure the application start command using the

-The following is an example of how to invoke a Rake database migration task at application startup.
+The following is an example that shows how to invoke a Rake database migration task at application startup.

 Create a file with the Rake task name and the extension

 Add the following code to your rake file: